-The School Board shall also pay, when due, directly to the party entitled thereto, Additional Lease Payments and Supplemental -21-
+The School Board shall also pay, when due, directly to the party entitled thereto, Additional Lease Payments and Supplemental

 Payments in accordance with the terms of this Master Lease and each Schedule hereto and the Trust Agreement.
-Additional Lease Payments for each separate Lease entered into under this Master Lease include, without limitation, optional prepayment premiums, Trustee fees and expenses, Corporation expenses, Credit Facility Issuer fees and expenses, if any, and all other amounts due the Trustee under the Trust Agreement or this Master Lease and a Credit Facility Issuer under any Reimbursement Agreement, all as set forth on a particular Schedule hereto.
-Supplemental Payments for each separate Lease hereunder include, without limitation, amounts required to be paid under Sections 5.1, 5.2, 5.6, 5.10 and 6.2 hereof, and amounts necessary to restore the balance in the Reserve Account for a particular Series of Certificates to the Reserve Account for a particular Series as provided in Section 405(b) of the Trust Agreement, or recurring amounts payable to a provider of a Reserve Account Letter of Credit/Insurance Policy.
+Additional Lease Payments for each separate Lease entered into under this Master Lease include, without limitation, optional prepayment premiums, Trustee fees and expenses, Corporation expenses, Credit Facility Issuer fees and expenses, if any, and all other amounts due the Truste under the Trust Agreement or this Master Lease and a Credit Facility Issuer bear to the trustee the Account of the Trustee and a Credit reachilty Issuer under any Reimbursement Agreement, all as set forth on a particular Schedule hereto.
+Supplemental Payments for each separate Lease hereunder include, without limitation, amounts required to be paid under Sections 5.1, 5.2, 5.6, 5.10 and 6.2 hereof, and amounts necessary to restore the balance in the Reserve Account for a particular Series of Certificates to the Reserve Account Requirement for such Series as provided in Section 405(b) of the Trust Agreement, or recurring amounts payable to a provider of a Reserve Account Letter of Credit/Insurance Folicy.